freeCodeCamp/freeCodeCamp/guide/english/bash/bash-rm/index.md

 There are few commonly used arguments:

-- `r` , means to recursively delete all the folders inside a directory.
+- `-r` , means to recursively delete all the folders inside a directory.
-- `f` , means to forcefully delete anything folder or file.
+- `-f` , means to forcefully delete anything folder or file.
+- `-v` , to list all the files being deleted.

 ### More Information:
 * [Wikipedia](https://en.wikipedia.org/wiki/Rm_(Unix))